 • It was fishy that she finished so quickly.

-Other ways to say: Suspicious, not right
+Other ways to say: Suspicious, not right, something’s off

-22. Play the system
+22. Play the System

 Example Sentence:

-Other ways to say: Trick the rules, cheat
+Other ways to say: Trick the rules, cheat smart, work the loophole

-23. Fix the outcome
+23. Fix the Outcome

 Example Sentence: